Honors Program

 HO 2101.
 Honors Discovery Seminar.
 1 Semester Hour.

 In this required, one-hour seminar, students explore topics for research through a series of colloquia and workshops, beginning their journey toward a major research and writing project.
 By the conclusion of the seminar, students will develop and test a research question for their honors thesis/project.
 To form a mentoring relationship with advanced Honors students, this seminar collaborates with HO 3301.
-(Fall only, Sophomore Year) (AAC&U Inquiry and Analysis Value rubric).
+(Fall only).

 HO 2102.
 Honors Discernment Seminar.
 1 Semester Hour.

-In this required, one-hour seminar, students, with the intention of making a positive difference in the world, map future professional and education goals through job shadowing, site visiting, writing curriculum vitae and resumes as well as personal statements, developing a professional online presence through dossiers or other networking platforms, networking, visiting graduate schools/medical schools/law schools, studying away/abroad, and beginning applications for national awards, competitions, and fellowships.
-(Spring only, Sophomore Year) (AAC&U Inquiry and Analysis Value rubric).
+In this required one-hour seminar, students, with the intention of making a positive difference in the world, map future professional and education goals through job shadowing, site visiting, writing curriculum vitae and resumes as well as personal statements, developing a professional online presence through dossiers or other networking platforms, networking, visiting graduate schools/medical schools/law schools, studying away/abroad, and beginning applications for national awards, competitions, and fellowships.
+(Spring only).

 HO 2301.
 The Practice of Citizenship.
 3 Semester Hours.

-This course meets the requirement for a social science core class (or SMC 2302) and is taken in the fall semester of the second year.
-The goals and objectives overlap with those of a social science core class (or SMC 2302).
 Civic engagement is participation in society to effect social change in fostering the common good.
 As a result of this course, students will understand and appreciate the need for engagement in one’s community.
 Students will integrate the knowledge, skills, and values necessary for civic engagement and ethical citizenship at the local, national, and global levels.
-Further, students will research public problems, develop and participate in strategies to resolve them.
-(Fall only).
+Further, students will research public problems, develop, and participate in strategies to resolve them.
+Research and writing are required.
+This course fulfills the core requirement for Social Science.

 HO 2302.
 Emergence of the Universe.
 3 Semester Hours.